RogueTensor/bitagent_subnet/README.md

 #### Miner Emissions

-Miner emissions are composed of both ONLINE and OFFLINE evaluation:
+Miner emissions are composed of both MINER-HOSTED and FINETUNED SUBMISSION evaluation:
 - 50% of the miner's score is determined by the model miners persistently run to handle on-demand queries.
-This is ONLINE evaluation of the miner.
+This is MINER-HOSTED evaluation of the miner.
 - 50% is determined by bi-weekly challenges in which the miner submits their latest huggingface model and Validators load the model on their machine to evaluate.
-This is OFFLINE evaluation.
+This is FINETUNED SUBMISSION evaluation.

-Both ONLINE and OFFLINE tasks are evaluated against modifications of these datasets:
+Both MINER-HOSTED and FINETUNED SUBMISSION tasks are evaluated against modifications of these datasets:
 - Berkeley Function Calling tasks
 - Glaive Function Calling tasks
 - BitAgent Function calling tasks